Dyspnea During Advanced Cancer

 Diagnostic tests and procedures include the following:

 - Functional assessment: An exam to check for how the dyspnea affects your ability to perform activities of daily living such as eating, bathing, or climbing stairs.
+This exam may include a 6-minute walk test (6MWT) to measure how far you can walk on a flat, hard surface in 6 minutes.

 - Chest x-ray: An x-ray of the organs and bones inside the chest.
 An x-ray is a type of energy beam that can go through the body and onto film, making a picture of areas inside the body.